 Open to sophomore and junior undergraduate women, minorities, and persons with disabilities, this National Science Foundation-funded program is offered to select students across 11 universities.
 During the year-and-a-half-long program, students learn about the many academic and professional career possibilities in science & technology studies and science policy—the realm where science and society intersect—and get support to help them set and achieve educational and career goals.

-The International Rule of Law and Governance Program, a joint effort between ASU Law and the McCain Institute for International Leadership, teaches students about the development of rule of law and good governance in transitional and post-conflict states.
+The International Rule of Law and Security Program, a joint effort between ASU Law and the McCain Institute for International Leadership, teaches students about the development of rule of law and good governance in transitional and post-conflict states.
 Led by Distinguished Professor of Practice Ambassador Clint Williamson, this training prepares graduates for international development and policy jobs in the public and private sectors.
 Topics include institution-building, transitional justice mechanisms, judicial and prosecutorial capacity building, and business aspects involved with international development projects, among others.

 ASU’s School of Social and Behavioral Sciences partners with the Washington Center for Internships and Academic Seminars, an independent nonprofit in Washington, D.C., to offer semester-long internships with a wide variety of hosting sites in the nation’s capital.
 The program has placed ASU students in life-changing internships with organizations such as The Smithsonian, Department of Defense, Department of Education, Federal Marshal Program, Interpol, the Peace Corps, Georgetown Law Center, lobbying and law firms, as well as other nonprofit and advocacy groups.